We grow tomato plants to enjoy juicy, ripe tomatoes. So it can be frustrating when the plants don’t seem to grow any flowers and fruits.

 Once the plant has matured and you need it to start flowering, you need to reduce the nitrogen content.
-So you need to use a fertilizer that is low in nitrogen and high in potassium such as one having N-P-K of 5-10-10.
+So you need to use a fertilizer that is low in nitrogen and high in phosphorus and potassium such as one having N-P-K of 5-10-10.

 If you add too much nitrogen to the soil, the tomato plant will be encouraged to grow more foliage rather than flowers and fruits.

 I also recommend using organic fertilizer as it is gentle on the soil, plant, and wildlife.
-Too much chemical fertilizer can also burn the roots and reduce nutrients reaching the tomato plant
+Too much chemical fertilizer can also burn the roots and reduce nutrients reaching the tomato plant.

 The tomato plant needs soil that has a pH close to 7.
 And it has to be soil that has the right balance of sand and clay.
 If the soil is poor, the plant growth will be poor and you may find flowers are not growing on the plant.